Insprill/intellectual/README.md

 Intellectual is an alternative frontend for [Genius](https://genius.com/) focused on privacy and simplicity.
 Written in Rust, Intellectual is incredibly lightweight.
 Not requiring JavaScript and proxying all requests through the server, including images.

+Intellectual is still very early in development and is lacking many features.
+Check out the [roadmap](#roadmap) for what features will be coming next!